tingwong/stacks-queues/README.md

   1. Together, we will write an implementation for a stack.
   2. Together, we will test our implementation for a stack.
   3. With a partner, you will write and test an implementation for a queue.
-  4. Together, we will pseudocode how to tackle the job-simulation problem identified below.
+  4. Together, we will think about how you might tackle the job-simulation problem identified below.
     - Questions to think about:
       + What should be the data type of `workers`?
       + What should be the data type of `waiting`?